visiongirles/visiongirles/README.md

 # Status
 Sep 8, 2023 - welcome back to me.
 Let's try to get on track with Leetcode.
 One challenge a day.
 At least.

+Sep 18, 2023 - random update.
+Keeping focus on studying.
+Got some day-offs, but in general doing more than one task in LeetCode per day.
+Tracking the learning highlights at <a href ="https://www.notion.so/JavaScript-Learning-Path-effd2b0e48bd4c3794390124098c217d">Notion</a>

 # About

 - 🌕 Hi, I’m @visiongirles @duckate or Kate Sychenko